BernhardLauber/BG-SampleDocu/index.rst

 .. note:: This is just a demo project and not intended to be used in real life.

-Und hier noch eine kleine Änderung um zu sehen, ob ReadTheDocs.org automatisch builded.
+Und hier noch eine kleine Änderung um zu sehen, ob ReadTheDocs.org automatisch builded.In Freiburg wird es Winter.

 .. note:: Und noch eine weitere Änderung, diesmal direkt auf GitHub gemacht.